Neonatal-Perinatal Fellowship Program

 The Accreditation Council for Graduate Medical Education (ACGME) incorporated quality improvement training into its Practice-Based Learning and Improvement (PBLI) and Systems-Based Practice (SBP) competencies.

-As required by the ACGME, fellows are taught quality improvement (QI) methods and participate in a QI project during the fellowship.
-The QI project will be overseen by the Division of Neonatology’s QI Leadership Team.
+Fellows are taught quality improvement (QI) and implementation science methods and participate in a QI project during fellowship.
+The QI project will be mentored by the Division of Neonatology’s QI Leadership Team.

 Scheduled educational seminars